-HCC Bus Strategy 2011-2031
+(2016) HCC Bus Strategy 2011-

-HCC manages the bus network in Stevenage, with most services provided by Centrebus and Arriva.

-Whilst HCC is responsible for maintaining and providing bus stops, network infrastructure and service information displays, SBC is responsible for the provision and maintenance of bus shelters and is also the major landowner within the Town Centre, including a number of roads and the sites of the old bus station and new bus interchange.

-A comprehensive range of bus routes serves Stevenage, with most homes within walking distance of bus stops.
-Circular routes connect residential neighbourhoods to local facilities, the Town Centre, and employment areas at Gunnels Wood and Pin Green, whilst inter-urban services connect to Hitchin, Welwyn Garden City and beyond.

-A new bus interchange is due to be completed in Spring 2022.
-The interchange provides safe bicycle parking, a comfortable and modern waiting environment for passengers and capacity for electric bus charging, as well as a cafe and mobility store.
-The current bus station will continue to operate until all services have fully migrated to the new bus interchange in summer / autumn 2022.

-Both the old bus station and new bus interchange are located in close proximity to the railway station.
+- 4.1 HCC manages the bus network in Stevenage, with most services provided by Centrebus and Arriva.
+Whilst HCC is responsible for maintaining and providing bus stops, network infrastructure and service information displays, SBC is responsible for the provision and maintenance of bus shelters and is also the major landowner within the Town Centre, including a number of roads and the sites of the old bus station and new bus interchange. - 4.2 A comprehensive range of bus routes serves Stevenage, with most homes within walking distance of bus stops.
+Circular routes connect residential neighbourhoods to local facilities, the Town Centre, and employment areas at Gunnels Wood and Pin Green, whilst inter-urban services connect to Hitchin, Welwyn Garden City and beyond. - 4.3 A new bus interchange wascompleted in Spring 2022.
+The interchange provides safe bicycle parking, a comfortable and modern waiting environment for passengers and capacity for electric bus charging, as well as a cafe and mobility store.. - 4.4 The new bus interchange is located in close proximity to the railway station.
 An emerging Area Action Plan for the Station Gateway area of the town includes a series of potential options for transforming the area adjacent to the railway station, which include the possible downgrading of Lytton Way to accommodate bus and taxi traffic only, as part of a wider package of proposals.

-The draft North Central Hertfordshire Growth and Transport Plan identifies several bus interventions impacting Stevenage, including:

-- A North-South Bus Corridor linking new development to the north and south of Stevenage to the Old Town, new bus interchange and railway station, and Gunnels Wood employment area, potentially providing segregated bus priority where congestion affects bus service reliability; - A frequent and direct bus service with bus priority as appropriate connecting new development to the north, west, and southeast of Stevenage; - Improvements to the quality of route 300/301 between Stevenage and Welwyn Garden City/Hatfield/Hemel Hempstead and route 100/101 between Stevenage and Luton.

-In December 2020, Stevenage was accepted onto HCC's Sustainable Travel Towns programme.
+- 4.5 The draft North Central Hertfordshire Growth and Transport Plan identifies several bus interventions impacting Stevenage, including: - A North-South Bus Corridor linking new development to the north and south of Stevenage to the Old Town, new bus interchange and railway station, and Gunnels Wood employment area, potentially providing segregated bus priority where congestion affects bus service reliability; - A frequent and direct bus service with bus priority as appropriate connecting new development to the north, west, and southeast of Stevenage; - Improvements to the quality of route 300/301 between Stevenage and Welwyn Garden City/Hatfield/Hemel Hempstead and route 100/101 between Stevenage and Luton. - 4.6 In December 2020, Stevenage was accepted onto HCC's Sustainable Travel Towns programme.
 SBC and HCC are developing an Implementation Plan to support modal shift to sustainable transport in Stevenage, which will be presented to HCC's Highways and Transport Panel in early 2023.
-As part of the STT programme, SBC is supporting Arriva and HCC's bid to central Government for ZEBRA decarbonise funding to electrify most Arriva buses based out of their Stevenage depot.